 RTS Needham

-Needham residents with an RTS sticker may drop off clothing and textiles at the Goodwill trailer, the Red Cross container, or the Bay State Textile container.
-All types of textiles, including belts, stuffed animals, curtains and linens, can be recycled.
+Needham residents with an RTS sticker may drop off clothing and textiles at the Red Cross container or the Bay State Textile container.
+All types of textiles, including clothing, shoes, undergarments, belts, stuffed animals, curtains and linens, can be recycled.
 All clothing, fabric, and household textiles (tablecloths, sheets) collected must be clean and dry, but it is okay if they are ripped, stained or damaged.
 (Unusable clothing is made into rags or other products.)
 No wet, mildewed textiles.
 No items contaminated with oil, paint, or hazardous materials.
-For more information, see RTS website.
-You can put footwear — sports shoes, cleats, boots, flip flops, and more– in the Bay State Textile container.
+You can put footwear — sports shoes, cleats, boots, flip flops, and more– in the containers.
 They do not have to be wearable and single shoes are acceptable.
+For more information, see RTS website and these FAQs.
+(2022 Note: The Goodwill Trailer is no longer at the RTS.)

 Needham Community Council